Research-Based

 Xylooligosaccharides Prebiotics

-Primal Gut Restore contains 100mg of the prebiotics xylooligosaccharides, a type of non-digestible fiber that helps to stimulate prebiotic Bifidobacterium and other lactic acid bacteria in the gut and is believed to provide a plethora of health benefits.
+Primal Gut Restore contains 100mg of xylooligosaccharides prebiotics, a type of non-digestible fiber that stimulates beneficial Bifidobacterium and other lactic acid bacteria in the gut while delivering numerous health benefits.

 B. Longum BB536 Probiotics

-Primal Gut Restore contains 3 billion CFU of the probiotic Bifidobacterium Longum BB536 for digestion and regularity.
-This probiotic strain is known to be more stable with a longer shelf life than other probiotic strains.
+Primal Gut Restore provides 3 billion CFU of the probiotic Bifidobacterium Longum BB536 for enhanced digestion and regularity.
+This particular probiotic strain offers superior stability and extended shelf life compared to other strains.

-Clinically effective and well-established, this probiotic strain is a multifunctional probiotic shown to exert many positive effects on human health.
-B. Longum BB536 has been used to help alleviate digestive, immunological, and infectious diseases.
-Despite strong clinical evidence, the mechanism of action for these probiotics continues to remain unclear, and further research is warranted [7].
+Clinically proven and well-established, this multifunctional probiotic demonstrates numerous positive effects on human health.
+B. Longum BB536 has been utilized to alleviate digestive, immunological, and infectious diseases.
+Despite strong clinical evidence, the precise mechanism of action for these probiotics remains unclear, warranting further research [7].

 CoreBiome Tributyrin Supplement

-Primal Gut Restore contains 1000mg of postbiotic Tributyrin.
-Tributyrin is naturally produced by healthy bacteria in the gut.
-Claimed #1 post-biotic in the world, CoreBiome claims to help strengthen the gut barrier
+Primal Gut Restore includes 1000mg of postbiotic Tributyrin.
+Healthy gut bacteria naturally produce Tributyrin.
+Branded as the #1 postbiotic globally, CoreBiome claims to strengthen the gut barrier.

-Created by Compound Solutions with patent-pending, CoreBiome is short-chain fatty acids (SCFA) naturally produced by a healthy gut that are believed to help probiotics thrive.
-Most research studies are conducted on mice or piglets; more studies are needed for human trials [3,4].
+Developed by Compound Solutions with patent-pending technology, CoreBiome consists of short-chain fatty acids (SCFA) naturally produced by a healthy gut, believed to help probiotics flourish.
+Most research studies involve mice or piglets; more human trials are necessary [3,4].

 Is Primal Gut Restore Safe?

-Side effects reported were limited and mild in nature, including upset stomach, diarrhea, gas, and bloating.
+Reported side effects were minimal and mild, including upset stomach, diarrhea, gas, and bloating.

-Probiotic B. longum BB536 is generally recognized as safe (GRAS) by the FDA because these microbes naturally exist in our body.
-Prebiotic Xylooligosaccharides are also on the FDA GRAS list as these are commonly found in many food sources, as well as Tributyrin postbiotics if GMP are followed.
+Probiotic B. longum BB536 is generally recognized as safe (GRAS) by the FDA since these microbes naturally exist in our bodies.
+Prebiotic xylooligosaccharides also appear on the FDA GRAS list, as they’re commonly found in many foods, along with Tributyrin postbiotics when GMP standards are followed.

-These supplements are not recommended or should be used with caution for those who have a weak or compromised immune system which can put you at risk for developing illness.
+These supplements aren’t recommended or should be used cautiously by individuals with weakened or compromised immune systems, as this may increase the risk of developing illness.

 Who is Primal Gut Restore Best For?

-Those looking to improve gut health or who suffer from digestive ailments such as irritable bowel syndrome, inflammatory bowel disease, or Crohn’s disease might benefit from this supplement.
+Individuals seeking to improve gut health or those suffering from digestive conditions such as irritable bowel syndrome, inflammatory bowel disease, or Crohn’s disease may benefit from this supplement.

-Those who struggle with getting pre and probiotics in their diet might also benefit from Primal Gut Restore.
+Those who have difficulty obtaining adequate prebiotics and probiotics through their diet might also find Primal Gut Restore beneficial.

 Primal Gut RestoreSave up to 20% on Primal Gut RestoreWe scour the web for the best deals on supplements.
 Want to save up to 20% on Primal Gut Restore?
 Click the button below for the best savings!GET THE BEST PRICE